erebe/vSMTP/README.md

       let sender = ctx::mail_from();

-      // is the user in our greylist ? if db::greylist.query(`SELECT * FROM greylist.sender WHERE address = '${sender}';`).is_empty() {
+      // is the user in our greylist ?
+      // (Don't forget to sanitize your inputs to prevent SQL injection) if db::greylist.query(`SELECT * FROM greylist.sender WHERE address = '${sender}';`).is_empty() {
         // it does not, we add the address to the database, then deny the email. db::greylist.query(`